J. Everett Prewitt: Novels

 Prewitt's debut novel, Snake Walkers, won the Bronze award in the General Fiction category of ForeWord Magazine's Book of the Year Award.
 In 2006, Snake Walkers was also honored by the Black Caucus of the American Library Association.
 It won First Place for Fiction at the Los Angeles Black Book Expo in March 2005 and 2nd place at the Independent Book Awards held in New York City in 2005.
 Snake Walkers also won first place in the USA Best Book Awards 2005.

 Prewitt's second novel, A Long Way Back, was published in 2015.
 It received the Seal of Approval from Literary Classics, and was also a finalist for the Montaigne Award, and the INDIEFAB Book of the Year Award.
 A Long Way Back won the Independent Publishers of New England first place award, the Silver Award from Literary Classics, and the Silver Award from the Military Writers Society of America (MWSA).

 The second edition of Prewitt's third novel, Something About Ann, was published January 2024.
 The first edition won the 2018 Eric Hoffer da Vinci Eye Finalist The second edition was a finalist in the 2024 International Book Awards and a finalist in the 2024 Independent Author Network.

+Prewitt's Autobiography, "A Life In The Sunshine," was published in September 2025.